jmfulgham/jmfulgham/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 I'm a full stack engineer that specializes in test driven development.
-Currently, [I'm working with Finish Line and JD Sports](https://github.com/mfulgham1) rebuilding their consumer platform, re-architecting their shared component library and client facing monorepo.
+Currently, [I'm working with Finish Line and JD Sports](https://github.com/mfulgham1) rebuilding their consumer platform, re-architecting their shared component library and ecommerce monorepo.

 Previously I was ...
  * A full stack software engineer with [Unstoppable Domains](https://github.com/unstoppabledomains), where I led the charge to increase testing coverage by 40% my first two months of employment
  * A front end engineering consultant with [Formidable Labs](https://github.com/formidablelabs), a NearForm company, where I played a pivotal role in slashing a client's average page render time from 5 seconds to just 137 milliseconds.
  * A software engineer with [Home Depot](https://github.com/homedepot), I honed my skills in test driven development, and scaling with Google Cloud Platform and Kubernetes.

-If you're working on something interesting, please feel free to reach out to me at [mo@jaimo.net](mailto:mo@jaimo.net)
+If you're working on something interesting, please feel free to reach out to me at [mo@jaimo.net](mailto:mo@jaimo.net)!
+I have extensive experience working in ecommerce and finance spaces.